Juslima/sqlalchemy-challenge/README.md

 5. Running the Flask app:
    - If the script is executed directly, it starts the Flask application with debug mode enabled.

-To use this Flask application, you need to have the SQLite database file "hawaii.sqlite" located in the "Resources" folder.
-Then you can run the script, and the application will be available at `http://localhost:5000/` or `http://127.0.0.1:5000/` in your browser.
-You can access the different routes listed in the root route to retrieve the desired information in JSON format.
+To use this Flask application, I needed to have the SQLite database file "hawaii.sqlite" located in the "Resources" folder.
+Then we can run the script, and the application will be available at 'http://localhost:5000/' or 'http://127.0.0.1:5000/' in your browser.
+We will be able to access the different routes listed in the root route to retrieve the desired information in JSON format.